alisw/AliPhysics/PWG/EMCAL/READMEemcCorrections.txt

 # The next line sets the cell branch name - note that we support the "usedefault" pattern of setting containers branch names.
 cellBranchName: "usedefault"   # Anything after a "hash" symbol is a comment.
 # This defines the "sharedParamters" section.
+inputObjects:
+    cells:
+        # The user can select the name of each container
+        # The names don't need to correspond to any particular scheme
+        defaultCells:
+            branchName: "usedefault"
+    clusterContainers:
+        # The user can select the name of each container
+        # The names don't need to correspond to any particular scheme
+        defaultClusterContainer:
+            # Sets the branch name
+            branchName: "usedefault"
+            # Takes all default cuts!
+        defaultClusterContainer_1:
+            # The branch name is inherited from defaultClusterContainer!
+            minE: 0.0                        # Formerly clusterEMin
+            minPt: 0.0                       # Formerly clusterPtMin
+        defaultClusterContainer_2:
+            # The branch name is inherited from defaultClusterContainer!
+            minE: 0.0                        # Formerly clusterEMin
+            minPt: 0.0                       # Formerly clusterPtMin
+            # Handled particularly for cluster containers
+            clusNonLinCorrEnergyCut: 0.15        # formerly "minPt" and then clusterNonLinCorrEnergyMin
+    trackContainers:
+        # The user can select the name of each container
+        # The names don't need to correspond to any particular scheme
+        defaultTrackContainer:
+            # Sets the branch name
+            branchName: "usedefault"
+            # Takes all default cuts!
+        defaultTrackContainer_1:
+            # The branch name is inherited from defaultClusterContainer!
+            minPt: 0.15                    # formerly "minPt"
+            # Can set AODFilterBits or track filters
+            trackFilterType: kHybridTracks
+            #aodFilterBits:
+            #    - 16
+            #    - 1
 sharedParameters:
     # These are parameters shared by multiple correction components.
     clusterBranchName: "usedefault"